 Elk hunts take place on the Lewis and Clark National Forest Lands as well as some bordering private ranches.
 The terrain varies from rolling hills, grasslands, creek bottoms to heavy timbered mountains with semi-open parks.
 Hunting is done with the aid of 4×4 trucks, four-wheelers and hiking.
 Archery elk season is in September in heavy timber, in good populations of elk when bugling during the Sept. rut.
 The outfitter uses stands along agricultural fields and trails the bulls are using during the rut with good opportunities.
 Rifle elk season is the last week of October and all of November.
 Bulls range from 5×5, to 6x6s in the 260-350 class.

 He hunts along the famed Powder River and Little Missouri Rivers, the Milk River and others, which is all classic mulie and whitetail country.
 His elk hunting ranch (free ranging of course) is in Central Montana and features a number of bulls in the 280-400 class!
 Chuck Adams likes this area a whole bunch!
 The ranch is strictly Archery ONLY!
+The ranch is strictly ARCHERY ONLY!
 Another nice plus is that you can add on an antelope.
-He has some excellent turkey hunting for Merriam’s and some good prairie dog hunting if you tag out early.
-And he has just added a superb archery hunt for w/tails and mulies in North Dakota.
+He also has some excellent turkey hunting for Merriam’s and some good prairie dog hunting if you tag out early.

 Montana license deadlines: